Category:

 Introduction

-For brands moving towards headless architecture, a cynical view of the Hydrogen and Oxygen announcements could be that this was a reflex response to the fact that some key brands that Shopify wanted to be aligned with were looking beyond the liquid theme structure that came natively with the platform.
-While other headless stacks were being integrated with Shopify as the checkout and underlying system, the likes of Chilly's proved that it would be in a much less significant part of the architecture, and much more feasible to then switch out the ecommerce platform for the likes of Commerce Layer, CommerceTools, BigCommerce or others.
-Releasing their own way to achieve all of the benefits offered from a headless build, but in some form of unified architecture, would be an effective way of reducing this churn before it became more common.
+For brands moving toward headless architecture, a cynical view of the Hydrogen and Oxygen announcements could be that this was a reflex response to the fact that some key brands that Shopify wanted to be aligned with were looking beyond the liquid theme structure that came natively with the platform.
+While other headless stacks were being integrated with Shopify as the checkout and underlying system, the likes of Chilly's proved that it would be in a much less significant part of the architecture and much more feasible to then switch out the eCommerce platform for something similar to Commerce Layer, CommerceTools, BigCommerce, or others.
+Releasing their own way to achieve all of the benefits offered by a headless build, but in some form of unified architecture, would be an effective way of reducing this churn before it became more common.

-• Deployment and hosting managed by automated platforms such as Netlify or Vercel.
+• Deployment and hosting managed by automated platforms, such as Netlify or Vercel.

 • Hydrogen as the base JS framework.